 Things to know about deer hunting season and COVID-19

 MADISON, Wis.
-(WMTV/Gray News) – With deer hunting season quickly approaching, health officials are reminding hunters to make sure their own health is up to snuff before they take to the woods.
+(WMTV/Gray News) – Health officials are reminding deer hunters to make sure their own health is up to snuff before they take to the woods.

 According to WMTV, health officials at the University of Wisconsin say getting vaccinated against COVID-19 and influenza is the first line of defense.
 They also advise to get a booster shot if you’re eligible.